 About Alaska Bear Adventures

-Alaska Bear Adventures is a family-owned business based in Homer that has been safely guiding amazing bear viewing trips for 12 years.
-Michael is both a pilot and bear guide, with his wife Dee and their daughter Elena handling logistics and booking.
+Alaska Bear Adventures is a family-owned business based in Homer that has been safely guiding amazing bear viewing trips for 15+ years.
+Michael and his son Duncan have been working with these animals for years and it's obvious they love what they do!.
 Day trips are their most popular option, but many visitors are entranced with the bears and want more than just a few hours.
 Alaska Bear Adventures designed this multi-day option in response to those requests.

 Weather and Safety